roxguel/adventjs-challenges/src/2023/11/README.md

+Challenge 11
+====

 In Santa's workshop, the elves love puzzles 🧠.
 This year, they have created a special one: a challenge to form a Christmas palindrome.

 **A palindrome is a word that reads the same forwards and backwards.** The elves want to know if it is possible to form a palindrome by making, at most, one exchange of letters.

 Create a function `getIndexsForPalindrome` that receives a string and returns:

 * If it is already a palindrome, an empty array.
 * If it is not possible, null.
 * If a palindrome can be formed with one change, an array with the two positions (indexes) that must be swapped to create it.

 For example: